get-forge/forge-docs/architecture/HEALTH_CHECKS_IMPLEMENTATION.md

   - Cons: We own availability and maintenance of this extra service.

 - **Observability driven internal dashboard**
-  - Use Prometheus and Grafana to build an internal “ops status” view that treats health endpoints as blackbox checks and shows service availability and uptime graphs.
+  - Use Prometheus and Grafana to build an internal "ops status" view that treats health endpoints as blackbox checks and shows service availability and uptime graphs.
   - Pros: Rich metrics and history, no extra application code.
   - Cons: More suitable for internal SRE/engineering than a polished, user facing status page.